If you or a loved one are struggling, we can help. Request a call today.

 How Long Will Suboxone Stay Detectable on Drug Tests?

-Suboxone is metabolized by the liver, which breaks down buprenorphine and naloxone into metabolites.
-Metabolites can stay in your system for longer periods of time than the drugs themselves and can be detected by various types of drug tests.
+Suboxone is processed by the liver, which breaks buprenorphine and naloxone into metabolites.
+These metabolites can stay in your system longer than the drugs themselves.
+They can be found by different kinds of drug tests.

-Standard drug tests don’t screen for Suboxone, but they do screen for opioids, and buprenorphine is a partial opioid agonist, so it can cause you to test positive for opioids.
+Standard drug tests do not screen for Suboxone, but they do screen for opioids.
+Since buprenorphine is a partial opioid agonist, it can cause a positive test for opioids.

-Buprenorphine can be detected in various tissues and bodily fluids for the following durations:
+Buprenorphine can be found in different body tissues and fluids for these lengths of time:

 Urine Tests

-The most popular type of drug test is a urinalysis.
-Urinalysis drug tests may be conducted by employers, parole/probation officers, drug rehab centers, and more.
+A urine test, or urinalysis, is the most common type of drug test.
+These tests may be used by employers, parole officers, or drug rehab centers.
 Urine tests can detect Suboxone 40 minutes after your last dose and for up to 2 weeks.

 Employers and other entities typically test for drugs using urinalysis